-Based on future projections and on its experience of managing the Company the ACD is unlikely to impose a dilution levy unless it considers that the dealing costs relating to a Shareholder transaction are significant and will have a material impact on the relevant Sub-fund.
+Based on future projections and on its experience of managing the Company the ACD is unlikely to impose a dilution levy unless it considers that the dealing costs relating to a Shareholder transaction are significant and will have a material impact on the relevant Subfund.

 It is not possible to predict accurately whether dilution would occur at any point in time.
 The level of dilution is not fixed and may change from time to time to reflect the underlying market conditions and the composition of the portfolio.
-If a dilution levy is required then, based on future projections, the estimated rate or amount of such levy will ordinarily be up to 0.75%.
+If a dilution levy is required then, based on future projections, the estimated rate or amount of such levy will ordinarily be around 0.75%, however, the actual rate or amount of such levy could be more or less than this on any given day.